Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Alexander Eugene Potter - Piper Jaffray & Co.

 Yeah, thanks very much.
-I was wondering, I guess, to the extent that these production bottlenecks are ultimately somebody else's fault, is it worth your time trying to call back some of the costs that you're presumably incurring due to the subcontractor, I guess, dropping the ball, as you put it?
+I was wondering, I guess, to the extent that these production bottlenecks are ultimately somebody else's fault, is it worth your time trying to claw back some of the costs that you're presumably incurring due to the subcontractor, I guess, dropping the ball, as you put it?

 Elon Reeve Musk - Tesla, Inc.

 Yeah.
-I think, first of all, I think, at the end of the day, everything is our fault – and my fault most of all.
-If we pick the wrong subcontractor, we're at a fault.
-So just to be externalizing responsibility, really it's helpful for breaking the wrong supplier and then not realizing it until way late in the game.
-We won't be able to call back some amounts, but it certainly will not make up for lost revenue, lost free cash flow.
-So – some are not yet, yeah, but it's not going to matter that much.
+I think, first of all, I think at the end of the day, everything is our fault – and my fault most of all.
+If we pick the wrong subcontractor, we're the fault.
+So, I don't want to – just to be externalizing responsibility, really it's our fault for picking the wrong supplier and then not realizing it until way late in the game.
+We will be able to claw back some amounts, but it certainly will not make up for lost revenue, lost free cash flow.
+So – some amount, yeah, but it's not going to matter that much.

 Deepak Ahuja - Tesla, Inc.